cubabit/react_introduction/workshop/06_albumlist.md

 # Create a list of albums

-React components are simple JavaScript objects.
+React components are simply JavaScript objects.
 The React component you render can include other React elements.
 If you need to do templating operations such as loops, simply call a function on the object that returns React elements.